 HEALTH CARE CONSIDERATIONS

 Basset Hounds have unusual legs and posture.
-Their legs tend to be slightly “bowed.”
-If and when a Basset Hound becomes overweight, this could put too much pressure on their knee joints.
+With slightly “bowed” legs, gaining weight strains their joints.
+If and when a Basset Hound becomes overweight, too much pressure on their knee joints could injure them.
 If you notice your Basset limping or hobbling when he tries to walk, examine him right away and schedule a vet appointment.
-Considerations should also be made regarding your Basset’s hips.
+Consider the Basset Hound’s hips.
 As Bassets get older, they become at risk for hip dysplasia and other issues.
 By keeping annual vet check ups, your dog’s vet can keep an eye on things.

 In relation to the Basset Hound’s long, droopy ears, owners of this breed need to pay special attention to their pup’s ear health, as we mentioned.
 In addition to checking and cleaning the tips of the ears, you’ll also need to clean inside his ear canals.
 And if you notice your Basset scratching inside his ears or shaking his head a lot, it could be a sign of an ear infection.
 Bring him to the vet right away if you notice these warning signs.